 Choosing a user ID

-A user ID is the unique name you use to identify yourself on eBay and can be seen by other eBay users.
+A user ID is the unique name you use to identify yourself on eBay and is seen by other eBay users.
 Your user ID is displayed when you buy or sell on eBay or communicate with other members.
-However, other members can't see your real name and other personal information.
+Other members can't see your real name or other personal information.

 Creating a valid user ID

-Valid user IDs must be at least four characters in length.
+Valid user IDs must be at least 6 characters in length.
 Your user ID can only include letters, numbers, periods, asterisks, underscores, or dashes.
+As you type in a possible user ID, we'll provide suggestions of what's available.

 Invalid characters and elements